Pedro Manzi: Biratnagar City

 On 14 April 2021, Manzi was announced as the first foreign signing of Biratnagar City FC who play in the newly created Nepal Super League.
 He scored 4 goals in 6 games.
-The Spaniard was an instant fan favorite.
+The Spaniard was an instant fan favourite.
 He also won Super Player Of The Match against Butwal Lumbini F.C.

 Bengaluru United

 In August 2021, Manzi moved back to India and joined I-League 2nd Division side FC Bengaluru United and scored his first goal in a 1–0 win against Central Reserve Police Force at the 2021 Durand Cup in Kalyani.
 He scored four goals in the tournament, as their journey ended with a 4–2 defeat to Mohammedan Sporting in semi-finals.

 Rajasthan United F.C

 In January 2022, Manzi signed for I-League club Rajasthan United FC as free agent.